Constraints allow you to define the conditions under which an offer will be displayed.

-To apply a constraint, you can restrict the selection of offers to the members of one or several Adobe Experience Platform segments, or you can use a decision rule, both solutions corresponding to different usages.
+To apply a constraint, you can restrict the selection of offers to the members of one or several Adobe Experience Platform audiences, or you can use a decision rule, both solutions corresponding to different usages.

-Learn more on segments in this section.
+Learn more on audiences in this section.